 One of the main benefits of this feature is that optimized pages require no server-side computation, and can be instantly streamed to the end-user from multiple CDN locations.
 The result is an ultra fast loading experience for your users.

-getInitialProps is present, Next.js will use its default behavior and render the page on-demand, per-request (meaning Server-Side Rendering).
+getInitialProps is present in a page, Next.js will switch to render the page on-demand, per-request (meaning Server-Side Rendering).

 query object will be empty since we do not have